Vivekreddy1201/Simple-Bank-Management-System/README.md

-# 🚖 Ride Sharing System (C++)
+ 🚖 Ride Sharing System (C++)

-A **console-based Ride Sharing System** built using **C++**, demonstrating core **Object-Oriented Programming (OOPS)** concepts and **file handling**.
+This is a **console-based Ride Sharing System** implemented in **C++** using **Object-Oriented Programming (OOPS)** and **file handling**.
-The project simulates basic features of ride-hailing applications like user/driver registration, login, ride booking, and ride history management.
+The project simulates a basic ride-sharing workflow where users can book rides and drivers can view their ride history and profile information.

+This project is developed as an **academic mini-project** to demonstrate OOPS concepts, menu-driven programming, and persistent data storage.

 ---

 ## ✨ Features

 ### 👤 User
+- Register with validation (age, phone number, unique username)
-- Register and login
+- Login using username and password
-- View profile information
+- View personal profile information
-- Book a ride
+- Book a ride by selecting:
+  - Pickup location
+  - Drop location
+  - Vehicle type
-- View personal ride history
+- View previous rides booked by the user

 ### 🚗 Driver
-- Register and login
+- Register with vehicle and location details
+- Login using username and password
-- View profile information
+- View driver profile information
-- View rides assigned to the driver
+- View previous rides assigned to the driver

 ### ⚙️ System
+- Menu-driven interface
-- Nearest driver allocation based on distance
+- Nearest driver selection based on location distance
-- Fare calculation using distance
+- Fare calculation based on distance
-- Persistent data storage using files
+- Data persistence using text files
-- Robust input validation (prevents infinite loops)
+- Input validation for age, phone number, and menu options

 ---

 ## 🛠️ Technologies Used
 - **Language:** C++
-- **Concepts:**
+- **Concepts Used:**
-  - Object-Oriented Programming (Inheritance, Encapsulation, Abstraction)
+  - Object-Oriented Programming (Inheritance, Encapsulation)
   - File Handling
-  - Menu-driven programming
+  - Menu-Driven Programming
-  - Input validation
+  - Basic Input Validation
 - **Compiler:** GCC / MinGW (C++17 compatible)

 ---